DucAnhNTT/movie-recom-pipeline-azure/1-AzureSettings/README.md

  ** Region: You should pick where you at for the convenient and reduce delay time ** Performance: For this project you can go for standard (and i think most people use it) ** Redundancy: Where the data should be replicated at
+* WARNING: You should choose hiearachy namespace in the Advanced Settings for easily access to your data like on you PC
 ![](/1-AzureSettings/storageaccount-register.png)